leon-ai/docs.getleon.ai/docs/packages-modules.md

 Communicate the module data to the core.

 - `type` (inter|end): output type to inform the core if the module execution is done or not.
-The `end` type must be interpreted only one time.
+The `end` type must appears one time.
 - `code`: output code to provide an additional information about the type of output.
 Usually used by the modules tests.
 - `speech`: plain string answer.